Characters: Baldurs Gate Foes

-- Never a Self-Made Woman: Her entire rise to power is mainly because she was Bhaal's (presented as a man) high priestess.
+- Never a Self-Made Woman: Her entire rise to power is mainly because she was the high priestess of Bhaal, who was once a man.

 - Older Than They Look: Mellisan must be, at the very, impossibly youngest, 35, and is likely 40-50, but she looks like she's in her mid-to-late twenties.

 - Planet Heck: A strange example.
 As she gains the power of Bhaal, she warps Hell to her liking, so that by the point you actually fight her you're still technically in Hell but it's really rather pleasant.